 SuperSlim aseptic packaging: maximizing visibility while reducing product volume

 Among IPI’s latest innovation in food & beverage packaging there is SuperSlim, a slender aseptic carton package with very high shelf impact, being taller and more streamlined than other carton bricks with equal capacity.
 SuperSlim is designed to be noticed.
 It has a better volume to surface area ratio than other packages, and thus it gives the impression of a package with equal volume.
 Also, for the same volume, SuperSlim’s front side has a much broader surface area than any other bricks on the market.
 For all these reasons, SuperSlim bricks are the first thing that meets the eye on a crowded shelf.
 Icing on the cake, the height and rectangular shape with straight edges make SuperSlim bricks ergonomic and easy to handle for all ages.

-Another distinctive trait of IPI's bricks is the absence of soldering on the upper part of the package - a unique characteristic that makes King Twist Cap the largest opening ever seen on the aseptic carton market as well as one of the most appreciated by consumers, providing an optimal drinking experience.
-Indeed, Twist Caps and King Twist Caps ensure a perfect pouring.
+Another distinctive trait of IPI's bricks is the absence of soldering on the upper part of the package - a unique characteristic that makes Twist Cap one of the most appreciated by consumers, providing an optimal drinking experience.

 Taller, simpler, impactful, SuperSlim is ideal for premium products - not only family-size, but also single-portion packs, where its cap and lean shape make the aseptic carton charming and comfortable, in all its simplicity.
 As a matter of fact, SuperSlim is the packaging of choice for niche and leading manufacturers alike, such as Rugani, operating in the dairy & beverage business.